 Car sales in Europe dip to 20-year low as recession drags on

-This March 10, 2009 file photo shows new vehicles waiting to be shipped at a car deposit in Piedimonte San Germano, some 130 kilometres south of Rome.
-(AP Photo/Luca Van Brantegem, files)
+New vehicles waiting to be shipped at a car deposit are seen in Piedimonte San Germano, some 130 kilometres south of Rome on March 10, 2009.
+(AP / Luca Van Brantegem)

 Colleen Barry, The Associated Press